Wondering how to get a job in DC?

 • Ability to handle multiple tasks, projects and priorities effectively and professionally with

-meticulous attention to detail in a fast paced environment; and
+meticulous attention to detail in a fast paced environment.

 To Apply: